Summary

 targetSearchDomainName string The name of the repository or view where to put the new dashboard.
 If not specified, the source location will be used — provided a different, new name is given.

-For the returned datatype, there is one parameter.
+For the returned datatype, there is one choice.
 You can see it in the table below.
-That parameter uses a core datatype.
-For your convenience, the table for that sub-datatype is included below.
+It uses a core datatype.
+For your convenience, the table for that sub-datatype is included in the second below.

 ParameterTypeRequiredDefaultStabilityDescription